-

 In the 1860s, Gordon pursued a successful military career in China, serving as one of the European officers leading the ‘Ever Victorious Army’, a Chinese regiment responsible for putting down the Taiping Rebellion in 1864.
 He was also recognised for his achievements in defining the border between the Ottoman Empire and Russia following the Crimean War (1853-1856).

-On the flyleaf of his Bible, Gordon had written the names and dates of each of his postings.
-His time in Sudan over this period was the last entry marked.
-According to a footnote in the correspondence published by his sister Mary Augusta Gordon in 1885, the Bible was given to her after his return from Africa as ‘it was then so worn out’.
-Indeed, the book was heavily used Gordon, he annotated it with copious notes and appears even to have resewn the spine to prolong its life.
+On the flyleaf of his Bible, Gordon wrote the names and dates of each of his postings.
+His time in Sudan during this difficult period was the last entry marked.
+According to a footnote in the correspondence published by his sister Augusta Gordon in 1885, the Bible was given to her after his return as ‘it was then so worn out’.
+Indeed, the book was of much use to Gordon: he annotated it extensively and appears to have resewn the spine to prolong its life.

-Following Gordon’s death, his sister presented the Bible to Queen Victoria in conjunction with "the last and best" photograph taken of him and other memorabilia.
-The Queen had followed Gordon's actions in Sudan closely, recording almost daily in her Journal whenever a telegram was received.
-On its arrival at Windsor Castle on 25 March 1885, the Queen proceeded to place the Bible inside an ornate rock crystal display case on the Grand Corridor (RCIN 30037).
+Following Gordon’s death, his sister presented the Bible to Queen Victoria alongside"the last and best" photograph taken of him and other memorabilia.
+On its arrival at Windsor Castle, the Queen placed the Bible inside an ornate rock crystal display case on the Grand Corridor (RCIN 30037).
+This display case has since been moved to the King’s Drawing Room in the State Apartments.

-Among the memorabilia accompanying the Bible are draft passages, written in March 1881, on religious matters including the significance of light and its relationship with God, and justification for the punishment of crimes.
-These notes provide a clear indication of the personality and religious conviction of Gordon and his behaviour in the later years of his life.Provenance
+Among the memorabilia accompanying the Bible are notes, written in March 1881, on religious matters such as justifying the punishment of crimes and the significance of light in relation to God.
+These notes provide a clear indication of Gordon’s personality, religious conviction, and behaviour in the later years of his life.Provenance

 Given to Charles Gordon on the day of his birth, 28 January 1833, by Amelia Enderby.
 Later given by Gordon to his sister, Mary Augusta Gordon, c.
 1881.
 Presented by her to Queen Victoria, March 1885.